bradleygolden/boxer/README.md

 # boxer
 pyenv and tox wrapped in docker.

-boxer is python cli that manages python environments with tox for you.
-With boxer you no longer need to install multiple python versions.
-Simply run ```boxer``` and all python versions are ready to be ran against tox.
+boxer is batteries included python cli that manages python environments and tox for you.
+With boxer you no longer need to think about installing multiple versions of python and their dependencies.
+Simply run ```boxer``` and you have the power of [tox](https://tox.readthedocs.io/en/latest/) and [pyenv](https://github.com/pyenv/pyenv) at your fingertips.

 ## What you need:
 * [docker](https://docs.docker.com/engine/installation/)